binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 Fortunately, glibc fits this scenario.

-Therefore, we can break free by first building a bootstrap compiler, then using it to compile glibc, then _recompiling GCC again_, this time by telling it that a target C library is available, thus building the full thing.
+Therefore, we can break free by first building a bootstrap compiler, using it to compile glibc, then _recompiling GCC again_, this time by telling it that a target C library is available, thus building the full thing.
 This second GCC build is called the _final compiler_, and is what will become part of our toolchain.
 The bootstrap compiler will be thrown